 These drugs zero in on certain cancer cells.
 They block specific molecules involved in the growth and spread of cancer.
 And some targeted drugs may not have as many side effects as chemotherapy.

 Your doctor will suggest a targeted therapy based on your cancer cells.
 You could get the medicine as an injection, through an IV, or as a pill.

 It curbs the activity of CDK4 and CDK6 enzymes, which helps stop cancer cells from dividing and growing.

-This medication is a combination of Herceptin and a chemotherapy drug.
+This medication is a combination of a generic form of Herceptin and a chemotherapy drug.

 This drug is a type called a "P13K inhibitor."
 You might use it if you have HER2-negative, hormone-receptor-positive cancer cells with a P1K3CA mutation.

 It blocks the growth of new blood vessels in your cancer cells.

 Your doctor may suggest this drug if you have hormone-receptor-positive, HER2-negative cancer.
-It prevents cancer cells from getting the energy they need.
+It blocks a protein called mTOR and helps limit growth of cancer cells.

 It blocks certain proteins in HER2-positive cells.